Low-cost Quadrature Optical Interferometer: Theoretical background

-Figure \ref{theory}(b) shows an illustration of the $I_{12}^{(B)}$ and $I_{12}^{(B)}$ signals plotted against each other on an $xy$ coordinate scheme (a visualization known as a Lissajous figure), and illustrates a convenient graphical means of converting interference fringes back into phase, and by extension, optical path length difference.
+Figure \ref{theory}(b) shows an illustration of the $I_{12}^{(A)}$ and $I_{12}^{(B)}$ signals plotted against each other on an $xy$ coordinate scheme (a form of Lissajous figure), and illustrates a convenient graphical means of converting interference fringes back into phase, and by extension, optical path difference.
 Notice that Eqs.~(\ref{photodetectorA}) and (\ref{photodetectorB}) can be written as

-Thus, plotting $I_{12}^{(B)}$ on the $y$-axis against $I_{12}^{(A)}$ on the $x$-axis generates values in the $xy$ plane that can be interpreted as forming an angle $\phi = k_0(s_2-s_1')$ relative to the positive $x$-axis that obeys the relation
+Thus, plotting $I_{12}^{(B)}$ on the $y$-axis against $I_{12}^{(A)}$ on the $x$-axis generates values in the $xy$ plane that can be interpreted as forming an angle $\phi = k_0(\ell_2-\ell_1')$ relative to the positive $x$-axis that obeys the relation

 In the case of $r_p=r_s=t_p=t_s=1/\sqrt{2}$, the coefficient of proportionality is 1, and the expression can be inverted to obtain

 where $n \in \mathbb{Z}$ and the function $\textrm{atan2}(y,x)$ is the four-quadrant arctangent.
 The path-length extraction goal is thereby achieved.